How to Merge Duplicate Users, Leads, and Companies

 When you click the Find button, these rules can show you a broad overview of what duplicates are potentially in your database, and what fields might be useful to include in your matching fields.
 These settings are just for discovery and should not be used for a final merge operation; many people can have the same first and last names and are not duplicates.

-To get further context, click the gear button on the right side of the Record Viewer pane.
-Here, you can add any field in your database as a column to the Record Viewer to better understand the data inside of these records.
+To get further context, on Step 2, click the gear button on the right side of the header bar.
+Here, you can add any field in your database as a column to the duplicate group review to better understand the data inside of these records.

 For more help troubleshooting issues with Insycle, refer to our Troubleshooting Issues article.